-I. Any property constituting, or derived from, any proceeds the person obtained directly as the result of the offense for which the person is convicted; or
+I. Any property constituting, or derived from, proceeds of the underlying offense for which the person is convicted; or

 II.
 Any of the person's property used in any manner or part, to commit, or to facilitate the commission of the offense for which the person is convicted.